BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/block/block-header.md

 ### Difficulty Target Encoding

 Within the block header, the difficulty target uses a special floating-point representation that helps keep the size of the block header small.
-While the [Difficulty Adjustment Algorithm](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) attempts to calculate the ideal target (i.e. the value the block hash must be "less than"), it undergoes a lossy conversion when put in the block header:
+While the difficulty adjustment algorithm attempts to calculate the ideal target (i.e. the value the block hash must be "less than"), it undergoes a lossy conversion when put in the block header:

 | Field | Length | Format | Description |
 |--|--|--|--|